 We also want to ensure that areas around the landing points of the temporary bridge are fully restored for the benefit of the local community once all the main bridge repair works have been finished and the temporary bridge has been removed.

-Throughout this engagement period we received a variety of questions.
-These have been collated into a single document - we hope they answer any outstanding queries.
+We've collated the most common questions we've received into a single document - we hope they answer any outstanding queries.